celsodasecond/hooks/README.md

 - Hooks are special react functions
 - Enables us to perform some operations in functional component that we could only do with the class components like using state and life cycle methods.
 - Used useState for Forms to store values.
+- Used useEffect | use-case: Every time the component update or renders | Most epecially used with relation to APIs.

 ## How to Build ?